ajstarks/decksh/README.md

 ```
 ## Locations

 Reading data from the specified file or coordinate string, place text and a dot.
-The text may be center ("c"), begin ("b"), or end ("e") aligned in relation to the dot.
+The text may be center-above ("c"), center-underneath ("u"), begin ("b"), or end ("e") aligned in relation to the dot.

 ```
 geoloc "location" latmin latmax longmin longmax align [size] [font] [color] [op]